 - Goma: HIV programme supporting four medical centres (including access to antiretroviral treatment).

-Many people continue to die in the community – either at home or in general healthcare facilities – and significant numbers of new confirmed cases cannot be traced to an existing contact with Ebola.
+At the outbreak's peak, many people died in the community – either at home or in general healthcare facilities – and nearly half of new confirmed cases could not be traced to an existing contact with Ebola.

-The unrest, such as fighting between the army and armed groups in early May and the killing of a WHO doctor in April in Butembo, have brought many outbreak response activities to a standstill.
-Vaccination of contacts, contacts of contacts and frontline workers in Butembo and Katwa (the epicentre of the outbreak) is sometimes temporarily suspended because of threats to the safety of vaccination teams.
+The unrest, such as fighting between the army and armed groups in early May 2019, and again in November and December 2019, have at times brought many outbreak response activities to a standstill.

-On 11 June, the Ugandan Ministry of Health and WHO confirmed a boy had tested positive for Ebola in the Kasese health zone, which borders DRC.
-It is the first cross-border case in the current outbreak.
+On 11 June, the Ugandan Ministry of Health and WHO confirmed three people from the same family had tested positive for Ebola in the Kasese district, western Uganda, which borders DRC.
+The family had travelled over the border into Uganda from DRC.
+They are the first cross-border cases in the current outbreak.

 The response to the current outbreak

 The DRC Ministry of Health (MoH) is leading the outbreak response, with support from WHO.